-- Students with questions concerning their criminal histories are encouraged to contact BEMS before starting a course, to determine whether criminal history would disqualify the student from certifying.
+- 1. Students with questions concerning their criminal histories are encouraged to contact BEMS before starting a course, to determine whether criminal history would disqualify the student from certifying.
 Note: Criminal histories are a confidential record, and the course coordinator may be held liable for any breach of confidentiality regarding a student's criminal records. - 2.
 BEMS requires that all initial licensing and license renewing EMS personnel submit LiveScan fingerprints for FBI and Rap Back DACS background checks.
-Hard copies of fingerprints are accepted in the main office; however they take longer to process (2-4 weeks). - 3.
+Hard copies of fingerprints are accepted in the main office; however, they take longer to process (2-4 weeks). - 3.
+Applicants will not be approved to test with the National Registry of Emergency Medical Technicians (NREMT) until their criminal background check is complete.
+All background checks must comply with the Department of Public Safety's Direct Access Clearance System (DACS) and be cleared and approved by the Bureau of EMS prior to testing authorization. - 4.
 A list of other locations for fingerprints is sent to all applicants with the information on how to claim their DACS form.
-List of other locations can also be found on the Bureau's website: https://ems.utah.gov/ - 4.
+List of other locations can also be found on the Bureau's website: https://ems.utah.gov/ - 5.
 Applicants who have previously submitted fingerprints to BEMS may be required to have their fingerprints taken again.